microsoft/rushstack/webpack/loader-raw-script/README.md

 ## Overview

-This simple loader loads a script file's contents directly in a webpack bundle using an `eval(...)`.
+This simple Webpack loader loads a script file's contents directly in a webpack bundle using an `eval(...)`.

 ## Usage